How to join the IBNS

 |Junior (Under 18 Years)

-Details of how to pay your membership fees are included after the application form has been completed.
+- Details of how to pay your membership fees (via PayPal or direct to the Membership Secretary) are included after the application form has been completed.

 - Membership applications are processed manually by volunteers.
 It could take up to 1 week for your application to be processed.